General database mail troubleshooting steps

-If you have determined that the Database Mail is failing because the SMTP server cannot be reliably reached, you may be able to increase your successful mail delivery rate by increasing the number of times Database Mail attempts to send each message.
+If you've determined that the Database Mail is failing because the SMTP server can't be reliably reached, you may be able to increase your successful mail delivery rate by increasing the number of times Database Mail attempts to send each message.
 Start the Database Mail Configuration Wizard, and select the View or change system parameters option.
-Alternatively, you can associate more accounts to the profile so upon failover from the primary account, Database Mail will use the failover account to send e-mails.
+Alternatively, you can associate more accounts to the profile so upon failover from the primary account, Database Mail uses the failover account to send e-mails.

 When large numbers of messages are being sent, large default values may increase reliability, but will substantially increase the use of resources as many messages are attempted to be delivered over and over again.
 Address the root problem by resolving the network or SMTP server problem that prevents Database Mail from contacting the SMTP server promptly.

 Database mail requires the Service Broker to be enabled for the

 msdb database.
 Verify if the service broker is enabled on

 SELECT is_broker_enabled FROM sys.databases WHERE name = 'msdb' ; -- should be 1

 If not enabled, the service broker must be enabled.
 The following sample script requires exclusive access to the